WHAT WE DO

 The Health Systems and Informatics Research Interest Group (HSIRIG) is chartered to develop a research and evidence-based practice agenda that will align resources, foster rigorous scientific inquiry, and support the advancement and translation of knowledge to improve the accuracy of military health system resource planning and improve the quality and safety of clinical care.
 The team is interested in supporting researchers and clinicians in the growing field of informatics as well.

 The goal of the Military Family Interest Group ("FIG") is to generate family-based research that will influence policy and program development, support evidence-based decision making, and optimize the care of the military family.
 The group carried out a scoping review of military family literature to identify gaps for future research opportunities.
-They are in the process of outlining their plans and priorities to support the care and treatment of military family members.

 MILITARY WOMEN'S HEALTH